In Vivo Imaging System - Newton 7.0, Vilber

 Would you like your image to be displayed here?

-Please contact us if you would like to share your images!
+Please contact us or send an email to imaging@biomed.au.dk, if you would like to share your images - Thank you

 The Newton 7.0 is a highly sensitive optical imaging system dedicated to the visualization of in vivo, in vitro and ex vivo applications.